cathynewman/Phylogenetics-NGS/README.md

 ## GIS

-Also included some R scrips for downloading, processing, and analysis of GIS data (mainly of species range maps).
+Some R scripts for downloading, processing, and analysis of spatial GIS data (mainly of species range maps).